brianstorti/brianstorti.github.io/_posts/2017-06-30-tcp-flow-control.md

 is waiting for a message saying it can start sending data again.

-To solve this problem, when `TCP` receives a zero-window message it starts the _persist timer_, that will periodically send a small packet to the receiver, so it has a chance to advertise a nonzero window size.
+To solve this problem, when `TCP` receives a zero-window message it starts the _persist timer_, that will periodically send a small packet to the receiver (usually called `WindowProbe`), so it has a chance to advertise a nonzero window size.

 <a href="/assets/images/tcp-flow-control/window-probe.png" target="_blank">
   <img src="/assets/images/tcp-flow-control/window-probe.png">